umeaiman94/face-mask-detection/README.md

 - NumPy

 ## Project Structure
+dataset/
+  with_mask/
+  without_mask/
+mask_detector.keras
+mask_detection.ipynb
+> Note: Dataset not included.
+Collect your own using the webcam cells in the notebook.
 ## How to Run
 1. Open the `.ipynb` file in Google Colab
 2. Run all cells in order